 For the scope of this project, we will use descriptors based on category (i) (MAYBE EXPLAIN MORE?)

+Matching of key-points

 Keypoints between two images are matched by identifying their nearest neighbors.
 In the event that the keypoints are too close to each other due to image noise, the ratio of the closest distance to second closest distance is taken.
 The standard ratio for this distance is 0.8 and if they are greater than this, the points are rejected.
 This ensures that 90% of false matches are eliminated while only discarding 5% of correct matches.
 Introduction to SIFT( Scale Invariant Feature Transform) | by Deepanshu Tyagi | Data Breach | Medium

-Matching
+Identification or Comparison of Images

-Following the filtering we can now use these descriptors to identify images or to compare images, the following are reasons why using these descriptors work
+After filtering, descriptors are used to identify images or to compare images.
+Using descriptors works because:

 Keypoints are extracted at different scales and blur levels and all subsequent computations are performed within the scale space framework.
-This will make the descriptors invariant to image scaling and small changes in perspective.
+This makes the descriptors invariant to image scaling and small changes in perspective.

-Computation relative to a reference orientation is supposed to make the descriptors robust against rotation.
+Computation relative to a reference orientation makes the descriptors robust against rotation.

-Likewise, the descriptor information is stored relative to the keypoint position and thus invariant against translations.
+The descriptor information is stored relative to the keypoint position and thus invariant against translations.

 Many potential keypoints are discarded if they are deemed unstable or hard to locate precisely.
-The remaining keypoints should thus be relatively immune to image noise.
+The remaining/selected keypoints are thus relatively immune to image noise.

-The histograms are normalized at the end which means the descriptors will not store the magnitudes of the gradients, only their relations to each other.
-This should make the descriptors invariant against global, uniform illumination changes.
+The histograms are normalized meaning the descriptors will not store the magnitudes of the gradients, only their relations to each other.
+This makes the descriptors invariant against global, uniform illumination changes.

-The histogram values are also thresholded to reduce the influence of large gradients.
+The histogram values are ‘thresholded’ to reduce the influence of large gradients.
 This will make the information partly immune to local, non-uniform changes in illumination.

-SIFT on Fingerprint Images
+Use of SIFT on Fingerprint Images

 Since SIFT keypoints are limited by the condition of the local minima or maxima in a given scale space, a large number of feature points are detected.
 The number of SIFT points are determined by a set of parameters including the number of octaves.
 Typical fingerprints contain up to a thousand sift points ParkFingerSIFT_SPIE2008.pdf.

-SIFT on fingerprint images can be summarized into four (4) steps.
-Summarized in the flow chart below in Figure 3
+Use of SIFT on fingerprint images can be summarized into four (4) steps summarized in the flow chart below in Figure 3